MultiSafepay/docs/content/integration/checkouts/payment-components/previous-release/previous-release-3.md

 Make a POST [`/orders`](/api/#orders) request from your server:

-- Append the `payment_data` collected from the Payment Component UI to the `orderData` collected during the checkout process.
+- Append the `payment_data` collected from the payment component UI to the `orderData` collected during the checkout process.
 - Replace the `<GATEWAY>` placeholder with the relevant gateway identifier, see Step 2: [Initialize the component](/payment-components/previous-release/step-2).

 ```